Consider this your greatest-hits list of the best things to do in Playa del Carmen.

 Explore Xplor and the Various X-Caret Group Parks

-There’s fun for all the family at the different adventure parks and reserves owned by X-Caret Group.
-X-Caret (pronounced ish-ka-ret) is an eco theme park that could be viewed as Mexico’s answer to Disneyland.
-There are more than 40 attractions including a coral reef aquarium, underground river, archeological site, a beach, and a butterfly pavilion.
+There’s fun for everyone at the adventure and theme parks in Rivera Maya owned by XCaret Group: Xplor, Xplor Fuego, Xel-Ha, Xoximilco, Xenses, Xavage, and X-Caret (pronounced ish-ka-ret).
+The latter may be viewed as Mexico’s answer to Disneyland.
+There are more than 40 attractions including a coral reef aquarium, an underground river, an archeological site, a beach, and a butterfly pavilion.
 The crescendo is the outstanding Mexico Espectacular cultural show which is presented each evening.
-Adventure lovers can rejoice at the X-Plor zip line park, Xel-Ha is a water park while Xenses is a theme park where you can fly, jump, swim, taste, and conduct head-scratching sensorial experiments.
+Fortuitously, those wishing to extend the fun can stay at one of the group’s all-inclusive hotels with oodles of wow factor—Hotel Xcaret, Hotel Xcaret Arte and La Casa de la Playa.

 Pose at the Pink Lake